Do you treat your pet like a child?

 You don’t have to be a celebrity or a superstar to fall foul of giving your dog a lifestyle that could be over the top.
 In fact a recent survey has revealed that 88% of owners in the UK apparently treat their pets much in the same way as they do their own children.

-Pet products company Astar Pets asked 1,000 animal owners in the UK about their habits regarding just how well their pets were treated.
+Pet products company Astar Pets asked 1,000 animal owners in the UK about their habits regarding just how well their pets were treated or if they were treating their pet like a child.
 The results found that an astonishing 90% of pets can expect to receive their own Christmas present and 66% get a little something on their birthday.